BlockGraph#

 Attributes

-Get the leaf nodes of the graph, i.e. the nodes with degree 1.
+Get the leaf cubes of the graph, i.e. the cubes with degree 1.

 name